 Maarten and Pim on developing a ‘Gooi EPA approach’

-In the complex landscape of care for people with severe mental illness (EPA), one lesson has become clear over the years: a successful integrated approach must connect to local realities.
-Maarten and Pim, consultants at EHdK, emphasize this in their work and in their recent collaboration with the 't Gooi region, where together they helped develop a "Gooi EPA approach."
+In the complex landscape of care for people with Severe Mental Illness (SMI), one lesson has become clear over the years: a successful integrated approach must align with the local reality.
+Maarten and Pim, advisors at EHdK, emphasise this in their work and in their recent collaboration with the Gooi region, where they are jointly helping to develop a tailored “Gooi Region SMI Approach.”

 The challenge of local care

-“We just got the assignment to work with the EPA target group in ‘t Gooi,” Pim says enthusiastically.
-As project leaders, he and Maarten work closely with various healthcare institutions, municipalities and other parties involved with vulnerable target groups.
+“We’ve just received the assignment to start working with the SMI target group in the Gooi region,” Pim shares enthusiastically.
+As project leads, he and Maarten work closely with various care providers, municipalities, and other stakeholders involved with vulnerable groups.
 “Each region has its own dynamics and challenges.
-The key to success lies in tailoring the approach to local needs and infrastructure,” adds Maarten.
+The key to success lies in tailoring the approach to local needs and infrastructure,” Maarten adds.

-According to them, it is important to look not only at the problems, but especially at the opportunities that arise locally.
-In the Gooi and Vecht region, the goal is to arrive at a flexible and integral care and support structure for people with EPA.
-This target group requires intensive cooperation between different domains, such as the GGZ, addiction care, neighborhood teams and general practitioners.
-“There are so many different parties involved with these people, each with their own perspective and expertise.
-Without good coordination, you run the risk of everyone working alongside each other,” says Maarten.
+According to them, it’s important not only to focus on the problems but especially on the opportunities that arise locally.
+In the Gooi and Vechtstreek region, the goal is to develop a flexible and integrated care and support structure for people with SMI.
+This target group requires intensive collaboration across various domains, such as mental health services, addiction care, neighbourhood teams, and general practitioners.
+“There are so many different parties involved with these individuals, each with their own perspective and expertise.
+Without proper coordination, you risk everyone working in parallel rather than together,” says Maarten.

 From vision to practice

-Maarten and Pim emphasize that the FACT+ approach, which has been successfully implemented in Friesland and North Brabant, need not be the solution for other municipalities.
-“We don’t want to copy indiscriminately.
-What we need in ‘t Gooi, for example, is an approach that fits the local infrastructure and the specific challenges here,” Pim explains.
+Maarten and Pim emphasise that the FACT+ approach, which has been successfully implemented in Friesland and North Brabant, doesn’t have to be the solution for other municipalities.
+“We don’t want to copy and paste.
+What we need in the Gooi region, for example, is an approach that fits the local infrastructure and addresses the specific challenges we face here,” Pim explains.

 He compares it to previous projects he has worked on.
-“In Friesland, for example, the focus was strongly on integral cooperation between the GGZ and addiction care, because that was a big need there.
-In ‘t Gooi it is important that we also work closely with the neighborhood teams and sheltered housing, because that is where part of the care demand lies.”
-Maarten adds: “The challenge is to get the various parties on the same page and to ensure that the care actually matches what people need.
-It sounds simple, but the practice is recalcitrant.”
+“In Friesland, for example, the focus was very much on integrated collaboration between mental health services and addiction care, because that was where the greatest need was.
+In the Gooi region, it’s crucial that we also work closely with neighbourhood teams and supported living services, as part of the care demand lies there.”
+Maarten adds: “The challenge is to get all the different parties aligned and to ensure that the care truly meets people’s needs.
+It sounds simple, but in practice, it’s anything but.”

-In ‘t Gooi, they are convinced that the right steps are being taken to develop a successful approach.
-“We have laid a strong foundation by bringing the various parties together in conversation.
-In the coming time we will work on a common vision and a concrete action plan to improve care for the EPA target group,” Pim said.
+In the Gooi region, they are confident that the right steps are being taken to develop a successful approach.
+“We’ve laid a strong foundation by bringing the different parties into dialogue with one another.
+In the coming period, we’ll be working on a shared vision and a concrete action plan to improve care for the SMI target group,” says Pim.

 Local realities must be the starting point

-An integrated approach for people with EPA can only succeed if it matches local realities.
-According to Maarten and Pim, this is the most important lesson they have learned in recent years.
-“We see the same questions coming back in every region: How do we ensure cooperation between different domains?
-How do we guard clients’ privacy?
-And how do we provide the right care at the right time?
-If we tackle those questions one by one, we can achieve something beautiful together,” Maarten says.
+An integrated approach for people with SMI can only succeed if it aligns with the local reality.
+According to Maarten and Pim, this is the most important lesson they’ve learned over the past few years.
+“We see the same questions coming up in every region: How do we ensure collaboration across different domains?
+How do we safeguard client privacy?
+And how do we deliver the right care at the right time?
+If we tackle those questions one by one, we can achieve something meaningful together,” says Maarten.

-Maarten and Pim look forward to the further development of the “Gooi EPA approach” and are determined, together with their colleagues and stakeholders, to make a difference in the care of people with severe mental illness.
-“This is not an easy task, but by focusing on the local context we can really make an impact,” concludes Pim.
+Maarten and Pim are looking forward to further developing the “Gooi Region SMI Approach” and are determined—together with their colleagues and the organisations involved—to make a real difference in the care for people with severe mental illness.
+“This is no easy task, but by focusing on the local context, we can truly make an impact,” Pim concludes.